lolopinto/ent/docs/docs/core-concepts/ent.md

 ### viewer

-The [ `Viewer` ](/docs/core-concepts/viewer) who loaded the Ent.
+The [`Viewer`](/docs/core-concepts/viewer) who loaded the Ent.
 The [Privacy Policy](/docs/core-concepts/privacy-policy) associated with this Ent must permit the viewer to see this Ent otherwise it's not returned by the system.

-### privacyPolicy
+### getPrivacyPolicy

 [Privacy Policy](/docs/core-concepts/privacy-policy) used to determine if the Viewer can see this object.